AlinaC71/AlinaC71/README.md

 ### Hi there 👋
 Welcome to my GitHub Repository!

-🌱 I’m currently learning Data Science through HyperionDev!
+🌱 I am currently seeking an opportunity to apply the solid foundations acquired through the CFG Full Stack and HyperionDev Data Science bootcamps in a professional work environment.
-Here you will find some of the projects I have worked on during the course.
+Here are just a few of the projects I have worked on during the boot camps and independently afterwards.

 ## 😄 About Me

-I am a resourceful data scientist with a strong interest in building innovative and impactful solutions.
+I am a resourceful web developer and budding data scientist with a strong interest in building innovative and impactful solutions.
 I love exploring new technologies and solving complex problems.
 My areas of expertise include:

 - **Programming languages:** Python, MySQL
 - **Frameworks and libraries:** numPy, Pandas, Matplotlib, Seaborn, SKLearn, spaCy